Sansevieria moonshine [san-se-VEER-ee-uh, moon-shine] is a cultivar of the Sansevieria trifasciata, which is a succulent from the Asparagaceae family.

 Compared to Sansevieria trifasciata Hahnii, which grows only 6” inches tall, Sansevieria moonshine plants grow up to 2’ feet tall.

-The leaves are what earn this cultivar its common names.
+The upright leaves are what earn this cultivar’s common names.
 The silver-green color has very faint dark green lines running longitudinally along its length.

-They are silver-green in color with very faint dark green lines running longitudinally along its length.
+They are silver-green in color, with very faint dark green lines running longitudinally along their length.

-In low lighting, the leaves may turn a darker green color but still keep its silvery green sheen.
+In low lighting, the leaves may turn a darker green color but still keep their silvery green sheen.

 These plants have a vigorous growth rate.